llord1/llord1.github.io/LegalSurvey.md

 ### Methodology:

-The Legal profession currently heavily uses internet-accessible communication devices provides an apt setting for digital surveys.
+The legal profession currently heavily uses internet-accessible communication devices provides an apt setting for digital surveys.
 Jotform.com hosts the online survey as other generic online forms, such as Google Forms or Surveymonkey, had fewer customization offerings.
 The president of the Saint Lucia Bar Association will facilitate its distribution within the organization.
 Advertisements with local news and radio stations will not be necessary for promotion.
 [See draft online form](https://form.jotform.com/203134599286160).

 May attempt using the Chi-square test of independence for the following survey questions.

 *Survey question design*

 1) Please indicate which of the following best describe (s) you.

     a) Age:

 Less than 18

 18-24